awsdocs/amazon-ec2-user-guide/doc_source/instance-identity-documents.md

 Each instance that you launch has an instance identity document that provides information about the instance itself\.
 You can use the instance identity document to validate the attributes of the instance\.

-The instance identity document is generated when the instance is launched and it is exposed \(in plaintext JSON format\) through the Instance Metadata Service\.
+The instance identity document is generated when the instance is stopped and started, restarted, or launched\.
+The instance identity document is exposed \(in plaintext JSON format\) through the Instance Metadata Service\.
 The IPv4 address `169.254.169.254` is a link\-local address and is valid only from the instance\.
 For more information, see [Link\-local address](https://en.wikipedia.org/wiki/Link-local_address) on Wikipedia\.
 The IPv6 address `fd00:ec2::254 ` is a unique local address and is valid only from the instance\.
 For more information, see [Unique local address](https://en.wikipedia.org/wiki/Unique_local_address) on Wikipedia\.

 **Note**
 The examples in this section use the IPv4 address of the instance metadata service: `169.254.169.254`\.
 If you are retrieving instance metadata for EC2 instances over the IPv6 address, ensure that you enable and use the IPv6 address instead: `fd00:ec2::254`\.
 The IPv6 address of the instance metadata service is compatible with IMDSv2 commands\.
 The IPv6 address is only accessible on [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances)\.